CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Query circuits to identify what qubits and bits it contains

-A :py:class`~pytket.Circuit` can be inspected to identify what qubits and bits it contains.
+A :py:class:`~pytket.Circuit` can be inspected to identify what qubits and bits it contains.

 .. jupyter-execute::